-The justification for the project should be described, with particular reference to economic and social benefits, including employment and spin-off business development that the project may provide.
+The justification for the project should be described, with particular reference made to the economic and social benefits, including employment and spin-off business development that the project may provide.
 The status of the project should be discussed in a regional, state and national context.